fila43/postgresql_server-system_role/README.md

 `defaults/main.yml`) for the role should go here as these form an API of the role.

 Example of setting the variables:

 ```yaml
 postgresql_version: "13"
 postgresql_password: "mysecretpassword"
 ```
+## Optional Variables
+A description of input variables that are not reqiured.
+Upstream configuration is used by default.
+Usage of `pg_hba_conf` causes replacement of default upstream configuration
 ```yaml
 pg_hba_conf:
   - { type: local, database: all, user: all, auth_method: peer }
   - { type: host, database: all, user: all, address: '127.0.0.1/32' auth_method: ident }
   - { type: host, database: all, user: all, address: '::1/128', auth_method: ident }
 ```
+Usage of `postgresql_server_conf` adds defined values at the end of postgresql.conf.
+So the default ones are overwritten.
 ```yaml
 postgresql_server_conf:
   ssl: on